 First written in 2000 and offered to contest sponsors wishing to migrate to Cabrillo log

 submissions.
-SW scores Cabrillo logs for more than 565 contests and can score 2000 logs in
+Scores Cabrillo logs for more than 565 contests and can score 2000 logs in auto

 Pack Rat Net Control originally written in DOS in 1990.
 Logs any net.
 Read the initial use